BrunoHalltari/CTF-Writeups/DawgCTF/WWhere did the spaces go?/Readme.md

 Now that i had the binary i converted it with the baudot decoder and i got : DAWGCTFBAUD⇧0⇩T⇧1⇩SN⇧0⇩TM⇧0⇩RSE .

-But it was still not the correct flag , i just removed the " ⇧ ⇩ " and the flag finally was correct .
+But it was still not the correct flag , i just removed the " ⇧ ⇩ " and the flag  was correct .

 Flag: DAWGCTFBAUD0T1SN0TM0RSE